Black-Photon/jOSeph-4/CONTRIBUTING.md

 If you fix a bug, add a pull request explaining why you did what you did in comments or commit description

 Developing:
 I run using IntelliJ.
-There are 3 main functions.
-The one in Main.java starts the project while the 2 in the messaging package starts a basic GUI for the messaging features
+There are 2 main functions.
+The one in Main.java starts the project while the one in the messaging package starts a basic GUI for the serverside messaging features